Get Unlimited Access to All Sheets for 14 Days Try it for free

 Let's take the note A (sounding pitch) as an example:

 Be careful!
 The clarinet is a fascinating instrument with a unique characteristic - it is a transposing instrument.
 Unlike concert-pitch instruments, such as the piano or flute, where playing a written C produces the same sound as the fundamental pitch of C, the clarinet requires players to play a different note to hear the intended pitch.
-For example, when a B-flat clarinet reads and plays a written B-flat, the actual sound produced is a concert-pitch A; so the clarinet sounds a tone lower than its written pitch.
+For example, when a B-flat clarinet reads and plays a written B-natural, the actual sound produced is a concert-pitch A; so the clarinet sounds a tone lower than its written pitch.
 Do not hesitate to ask your clarinet teacher for advice!

 In Tune: You're in tune when the correct note is displayed, and the pitch indicator is showing a green colour, as close to 0 as possible.